morea-framework/morea-lintui/README.md

   - <tt>morea-lintui.py --parse-comments</tt>
     - Same as above, but also validates commented-out Yaml content
   - <tt>morea-lintui.py --parse-comments --tui</tt>
-    - Validate content and launch the Text User Inferface
+    - Validate content and launch the Text User Interface

 All the above executions first display some information and warnings, which can be avoided via the <tt>--no-splash</tt> command-line option.